bonitasoft/bonita-doc/md/wildfly-bundle.md

 * `server/bin/standalone.conf.bat`: script to configure JVM system properties on Windows systems.
 * `server/modules/system/layers/base/sun/jdk/main/module.xml`: list of base jdk module necessary for WildFly and Bonita to execute.
 * `server/request_key_utils`: script to generate license request keys (Subscription editions only).
-* `server/standalone/configuration/standalone.xml`: WildFly context configuration for Bonita BPM Portal.
-It defines data sources used by Bonita BPM Engine.
+* `server/standalone/configuration/standalone.xml`: WildFly context configuration for Bonita Portal.
+It defines data sources used by Bonita Engine.
-* `server/standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.
+* `server/standalone/deployments/bonita-all-in-one-[version].ear`: Bonita Portal (web application) and EJB3 API.
-* `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
+* `setup/`: a tool to manage Bonita Platform configuration, stored in database instead of filesystem.
 Also ships a tool to centralize all the required WildFly bundle configuration.
 * `start-bonita.bat`: script to start the bundle on Windows.
 * `start-bonita.sh`: script to start the bundle on Linux.

 ::: info
-**Note:** Beginning with version 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
+**Note:** Beginning with version 7.3.0, Bonita Platform configuration, including the license file, is stored in the same database as the Bonita Engine data, namely in the `CONFIGURATION` table.
 The initialization of this configuration happens during start-bonita.bat (for Windows) or start.bonita.sh (for Linux) execution.
-Once initialized, to update this configuration, use the [*Platform setup tool*](BonitaBPM_platform_setup.md) embedded in Bonita BPM bundles.
+Once initialized, to update this configuration, use the [*Platform setup tool*](BonitaBPM_platform_setup.md) embedded in Bonita bundles.
 :::

 ### Get and install a license (Subscription editions only)